New to blogging and curious about what you can and can’t use from the internet? Get some simple tips for Ethical Blogging 101

 - For recipe roundups (which I don’t do very often), I have a mix of my content and other’s content.
 I share photos that look nice if the owners have given so express permission to use them, but for recipe roundups always link to the post do you not post the entire recipe on your blog (that is not good practice)

-- For copyright: recipe ingredients aren’t necessarily copyrighted since many people can come up with recipes using similar ingredients, but the writing of the recipe directions is copyrighted
+- Copyright: recipe ingredients aren’t copyrighted since many people can come up with recipes using similar ingredients, but the writing of the recipe directions is considered copyrighted content since it can be unique for each person writing the recipe.

 - It is okay to do a quote here and there in your post if it is a few sentences and there is clear evidence of quotation and the content is cited properly and linked back to the original source.
 Readers need to know for sure that the content is quoted and it is not your own.
 But don’t overdo quoting other content.
 In the end your content should still be mostly your content unless you are posting a press release or something meant to be copied and posted, like affiliate content specifically made for that use